sree2798/SQL/README.md

 SEC_TO_TIME() function converts the seconds to format HH:MM:SS

 learnt about ceil() function and how it helps to create intervals and after creating intervals, subsequently we can group on that column which has intervals

+learnt about UNION ALL while solving a leetcode problem.
+I was stuck when there were two CTE s and how I would join them , then UNION ALL helped me to resolve my problem